 As per the Campaign Monitor report, automated emails generate 320% more revenue than non-automated emails.
 More often than not, automated emails have a clear email automation strategy in place with defined objectives, thus increasing conversions.

 Drip emails are a sequence of automated emails that can be triggered to go out as per your leads’ engagement and behavior.
 Drip campaign emails are a sequence of automated emails that can be triggered to go out as per your leads’ engagement and behavior.
 This means by setting up a few templates and follow-ups as a campaign, you can nurture and engage your leads over a period of time, at certain events where they might benefit from your content.
 Make sure to check out some templates for email sequences and choose the one that best fits your email campaign.

 And over time as you run more of these campaigns, you’ll be able to measure the engagement and segment your best performing (read: engaging) leads.
 These leads can then be converted with offers personalized for them or enrolled in sales sequences that are geared towards getting them on a sales call.

-3. Nurture your email list with content
+3. Nurture your Email List with Content

 So you’ve found yourself a way to funnel your website or social traffic to your email lists — what next?